BMGN 7620: Genomics

 Light Reading: Genome, the Autobiography of a Species in 23 Chapters (Ridley); Bioinformatics for Dummies (Claverie), Welcome to the Genome (DeSalle, Yudell); Genomes and What to Make of Them (Barnes, Dupre), The Genome War (Shreeve).

-Note: many of these items have not been checked for quality and relevance.
+Note: Not all of these items have not been checked for quality and relevance.
 Please contact us with opinions on/reviews of these materials if you check them out.
 Also, please provide other suggestions and we will put them up.

 David Pollock David Pollock Todd Castoe